Retatrutide Triple-Agonist Research Guide | PSPeptides

 How is retatrutide different from semaglutide?

 Semaglutide activates only the GLP-1 receptor (appetite suppression).
 Retatrutide activates three receptors: GLP-1 (appetite), GIP (enhanced insulin/lipid metabolism), and glucagon (increased energy expenditure and fat oxidation).
-The glucagon component means retatrutide both reduces energy intake AND increases energy output.
+The glucagon component means retatrutide both reduces energy intake AND increases energy output — a mechanistic advantage that published research suggests may explain its superior weight-loss results.

 Is retatrutide FDA-approved?